Dog tag: Australia

 The information is printed exactly the same on both discs.
 In the event of a casualty, the circular tag is removed from the body.

 Belgium

-Belgian Forces identity tags are, like the Canadian and Norwegian, designed to be broken in two in case of fatality; the lower half is returned to Belgian Defence tail, while the upper half remains on the body.
-The tags contain the following information:
+Belgian Forces identity tags are, like their Canadian and Norwegian contemporaries, designed to be broken in two in the case of a fatality; the lower half is returned to the Belgian Defence Staff, while the upper half remains on the body.
+The tags contain the following information, with slight variation depending on the linguistic region of the soldier: